ksu-cs-textbooks/cis400/content/D-milestones/12-milestone-10/_index.md

 {{% notice info %}}
 In the last milestone, you had to display every option for each menu category.
 In some cases, this was a _lot_ of permutations!
 For this milestone, you may make whatever changes you like to the static menu class in order to display the menu as you would prefer, including modifying what is contained in your collection properties, adding additional properties, etc.

 The index page should display all pertinent information about your menu, but you may do so in whatever form you choose (i.e. display options in a table, put size information in a callout box, or table, etc).
-Just be certain that _all_ information is available to a customer (i.e. the calories of a Cretaceous Coffee in its various sizes and with/without cream).
+Just be certain that _all_ information is available to a customer (i.e. the calories of a Saucer Fuel in its various sizes and with/without cream).
 {{% /notice %}}

 #### Search and Filter Form